Organization, methodology and timing of a special assessment of working conditions. Frequency of conducting a special assessment of working conditions

 • equipped with the same production equipment and personal protective equipment;

-Dates of the planned SOUT
+Terms of the planned SOUT

 • work on computers;

-b) A special assessment is made immediately if the type of these jobs is included in clauses 1, 2, part 6 of Art.
+b) A special assessment is made immediately if the type of these jobs is included in paragraphs 1, 2, part 6 of Art.
 10 of the Law on SOUT.
 Such jobs include those where work provides employees with:

-• early retirement pension;
+• early retirement;

 • union demand;